GP

 • init_hyperparameters (np.ndarray, optional) – Vector of hyperparameters used by the GP initially.
 This class provides methods to train hyperparameters.
 The default is a random draw from a uniform distribution within hyperparameter_bounds, with a shape appropriate for the default kernel (D + 1), which is an anisotropic Matern kernel with automatic relevance determination (ARD).
 If sparse_node or gp2Scale is enabled, the default kernel changes to the anisotropic Wendland kernel.

 • hyperparameter_bounds (np.ndarray, optional) – A 2d numpy array of shape (N x 2), where N is the number of needed hyperparameters.
 The default is None, in which case the hyperparameter_bounds are estimated from the domain size and the initial y_data.
-If normalize_y is True or the data changes significantly, the hyperparameters and the bounds should be changed/retrained.
+If the data set changes significantly, the hyperparameters and the bounds should be changed/retrained.
 Initial hyperparameters and bounds can also be set in the train calls.
 The default only works for the default kernels.

 • noise_variances (np.ndarray, optional) – An numpy array defining the uncertainties/noise in the data y_data in form of a point-wise variance.
 Shape (len(y_data), 1) or (len(y_data)).
 Note: if no noise_variances are provided here, the gp_noise_function callable will be used; if the callable is not provided, the noise variances will be set to abs(np.mean(y_data) / 100.0.
 If noise covariances are required, also make use of the gp_noise_function.